L1TnzO/geospatial-incident-platform/docs/frontend/map.md

   - `useStations({ isActive: true })` fetches `/api/stations` and memoizes results per filter.
 Requests rely on browser caching via `AbortController` and an in-memory cache for quick toggles.
   - `useIncidentSearch()` hydrates `/api/incidents/meta`, debounces `/api/incidents/search` lookups, and exposes `search`, `lastResult`, and error/loading flags for the global search bar.
 - State management:
-  - `useMapStore` stores the current map center/zoom.
+  - `useMapStore` stores the current map center/zoom and exposes helpers to reset or persist the latest viewport.
-  - `useMapPreferencesStore` stores UI preferences (currently only the station overlay toggle).
+  - `useMapPreferencesStore` stores UI preferences such as the base-layer selection, legend visibility, and the station overlay toggle.
   - `useIncidentDetailStore` tracks the incident selected in the popup and controls whether the detail modal is open.
   - `useIncidentTableData` now responds to an `incidentNumber` filter that the search bar toggles to automatically surface the located incident in the table.
 - Rendering pipeline:
   1. `MapContainer` (Leaflet) renders the tile layer and orchestrates the viewport.
   2. `IncidentClusterLayer` clusters incidents with `supercluster` and renders cluster markers or individual incident markers with popups.
-  3. `StationLayer` renders optional fire station markers (disabled until the toggle is enabled) with custom icons.
+  3. `StationLayer` renders optional fire station markers (disabled until the toggle is enabled) with 🚒 glyph div-icons and popups.
   4. `IncidentDetailModal` opens when a user clicks **View details** in the popup (placeholder detail body until Task 4.x).

 ## Incident Clusters & Popups